antonkesy/protobuf-parser/README.md

 # protobuf-parser

-protobuf 3 + gRPC parser using parsec
+simplified protobuf 3 + gRPC parser using parsec

 Only syntax 3 is supported!

-no checks for correctness of values -> only syntax
+no everytying is checked for correctness of values -> only syntax

-Applicative style <*>, *>, ...
+parsec Applicative style <_>, _>, ...

-TODO: rework according to https://protobuf.dev/reference/protobuf/proto3-spec/
 TODO: add documentation

 `stack run`
 `stack test`

+## Simplifications

+- Base Lexical Elements do not strictly follow [offical spec](https://protobuf.dev/reference/protobuf/proto3-spec/#lexical_elements)